9 dispatches

 Physics Data

-The Unified Theory: Testing Atomic Stacking and Scale-Dependent Time Against Real Data
+The Unified Theory: Testing Against Real Data

 Mar 2026